csommerl/js120/lesson4/lesson4_notes.md

 ### Constructor Reuse

-A sub-type can reuse its super-type's body by using function instance methods such as `call`.
+A sub-type constructor can reuse its super-type constructor's body by using function instance methods such as `call`.

 ### Prototypal Inheritance vs. Pseudo-Classic Inheritance